Advising for Potential Majors and Minors

 • Study Abroad

-Urban Studies majors who are planning a semester abroad are encouraged to do so in the fall term of their junior year, to accommodate the fieldwork requirement in the spring term.
+Urban Studies majors who are planning a semester abroad are encouraged to do so in the fall term of their junior year, to accommodate the fieldwork requirement, usually completed in the spring term.

 The Office of International Programs coordinates all international activities for the university.